open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

                 }
               }
             }
-          },
-          {
-            "eventType" : "bye"
           }
         ]
       }
     }

 ##### Figure 16.
-A typical dialog envelope for a delegation invite, including a voiced transfer prompt.
+A typical dialog envelope for an invite, including a voiced transfer prompt.

 Invite events will typically be accompanied by additional events.
 Figure 16 shows a conversation envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
-Then the invite event issues the invitation, accompanied by a whisper which tells the new bot what it is that is being asked of it, and a bye message to indicate that the inviting agent is withdrawing from the conversation.
+Then the invite event issues the invitation, accompanied by a whisper which tells the new bot what it is that is being asked of it.

-### 1.16 Bye Event
+### 1.15 Bye Event

     {
       "ovon": {